Khrysaoar/FXRateWidget/README.md

 # GOALS
 This project aims to create an FX calculator.
 It gets exchange rates from [api.apilayer.com](https://api.apilayer.com/exchangerates_data/latest)

-# Limitations
-Public API of _api.apilayer.com_ gives rates with a random base for free subscription.
-In this project, we have `EUR` as `BASE_CURRENCY`.

 # Free api.apilayer.com API Endpoint
 https://apilayer.com/marketplace/exchangerates_data-api